huynguyen0909/CallmeQuant.github.io/_posts/2023-04-01-EM-Algorithm.md

 \operatorname{log} p(X \mid \theta) = \sum_{Z} \operatorname{log} p(X, Z \mid \theta). \tag{1}
 $$

-The issue related to Eq.1 is the intractability as the number of values that our hidden variables can take increases.
+The issue related to Eq.
+(1) is the intractability as the number of values that our hidden variables can take increases.
 For example, suppose the *Gaussian Mixture Model* (GMM) with $N$ observations whose the latent variables - the number of clusters can take on one of values from $M$ clusers.
-This results in $M^N$ terms in Eq.1.
+This results in $M^N$ terms in Eq.
+(1).

 And here comes the boom!
 Expectation-Maximization or EM ([Dempster et al., 1977](Dempster, A. P., Laird, N. M., & Rubin, D. B. (1977).
 Maximum likelihood from incomplete data via the EM algorithm.
 Journal of the Royal Statistical Society.
 Series B (Methodological), 1–38.)) delivers a appropriate solution to address this problem.
 The underlying assumption is that the direct optimization of the log likelihood $\operatorname{log}p(X\ mid \theta)$ is more challenging than maximizing the *complete-data log likelihood* $\operatorname{log}p(X, Z \mid \theta)$ in some statistical problems.
 Additionally, as we have discussed earlier, the *complete-data log likelihood* is also intractable; thereby, EM constructs a lower bound on that likelihood function and iterativel optimize that lower bound.
 We will see later the EM algorithm always converges to a local maximum of $p(X \mid \theta)$.